-Frederick L. Ruberg, MD - Chief, Section of Cardiovascular Medicine
+Frederick L. Ruberg, MD - Chief, Cardiovascular Medicine

 Professor